-Turkey and Gravy— I’ll be cooking an 18 pound turkey for my parents and Steve and a Tofurkey for me to go along with all of the side dish awesomeness I’ve discussed.
+Turkey and Gravy—I’ll be cooking an 18 pound turkey and a Tofurkey to go along with all of the side dish awesomeness I’ve discussed.
 I brine the turkey a few days in advance using Alton Brown’s foolproof Good Eats Roast Turkey recipe, which is seriously the only recipe you’ll ever need for turkey.
 Gravy is pretty self-explanatory, although I have been mulling over the idea of apple cider gravy, rather than just using turkey or vegetable broth.

 So, we’re blazing through this menu.
 That was easy…!
 Not.

 For one thing, there is still a lot of cooking to do.
 I certainly have my work cut out for me in the next two days; nothing too cumbersome, but certainly a lot of prep.
 For another, we didn’t discuss…

 Desserts—arguably, my favorite thing to make.
 The best part of the meal, yet the one that is typically underrated or overlooked after everyone has gorged themselves on the main course.

 So, this is the toss-up.
 I am generally one to keep things traditional on Thanksgiving, so pumpkin roll and pumpkin cheesecake would be good choices.
 I’m absolutely salivating over these salted caramel pots de crème; this bourbon-butterscotch pudding; and these mini cranberry, caramel, and almond tarts.
 But I also found this Ferrero Rocher-inspired pie.
 Hold. the. *bleeping*. phone.

 Man.
 One of those times where I wish that I had a legitimate excuse, like a huuuuge family to feed, to make every. single. one. of these recipes without feeling like a fatso for doing so.

 Before the decision is even harder, I’m moving on to the last and another one of my favorite categories…